What you’ll learn:

 Test: A/B testing

-Due to the limited flexibility of legacy commerce platforms, many companies choose to build custom frontends with web frameworks, creating unique, differentiated UI/UX for their users.
-However, a new software category has emerged — Frontend-as-a-Service (FEaaS) — with the mission to cut down the long and complex process of building a frontend solution from scratch.
+Due to the limited flexibility of legacy commerce platforms, many companies opt to build custom frontends using web frameworks, thereby creating unique and differentiated UI/UX experiences for their users.
+However, a new software category has emerged — Frontend-as-a-Service (FEaaS) — with the mission to streamline the lengthy and complex process of building a frontend solution from scratch.
 With such a service, you can leverage prepackaged software tools that make building unique frontend experiences easier and faster.

 Recommended solutions